enthralledministries.com

 What in your life might be God giving you abundantly?
 Is there an area in your life that you think needs to change, but don’t see God working?
 Change your view point and ask, “What is God giving me in this area that I might not be seeing?”

 Lord, Jesus - You are our everything.
 You have given us all we need, and abundantly so.
 I pray for your mercy, peace and love on all that I do, am and have.
 Thank you for providing more than I could imagine, even it is not how I imagine.
 Please help me see things from your point of view, and not miss all that you have done.
-In your name I pray, Amen.
+Amen.

 Part 1